Vara-Lab/Sails-Hello-World/README.md

     cargo build --release

-> Note: If you have an error like the following in your terminal "the `wasm32-unknown-unknown` target may not be installed" you need to install the wasm32 target to compile your contract, run the following command in your terminal and recompile the contract:
+> Note: If you have an error like the following in your terminal "the `wasm32-unknown-unknown` target may not be installed" or that "rust-src is not installed" you need to install the wasm32 target and the rust-src component (this instruction is for gitpod) to compile your contract, run the following command in your terminal and recompile the contract:

     rustup target add wasm32-unknown-unknown
+    rustup component add rust-src --toolchain 1.83-x86_64-unknown-linux-gnu

 Now, you can upload the contract in the [Gear IDEA](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network)